davidlaprade/davidlaprade.github.io/_posts/2018-11-23-my-biggest-doubt-about-btc.md

 2. It needs to continue to change for security reasons.
 New attack vectors are constantly being created.
 Very likely there are bugs in the core software that we just aren't aware of.
-There may well be vulnerabilities in Proof of Work that we can't currently imagine, or [in the language C++ itself](https://gcc.gnu.org/bugzilla/buglist.cgi?bug_status=ASSIGNED&cf_known_to_fail_type=allwords&cf_known_to_work_type=allwords&component=c&component=c%2B%2B&product=classpath&product=gcc&query_format=advanced).
+There may well be game-theoretic issues with Proof of Work that we can't currently imagine, or vulnerabilities [in the language C++ itself](https://gcc.gnu.org/bugzilla/buglist.cgi?bug_status=ASSIGNED&cf_known_to_fail_type=allwords&cf_known_to_work_type=allwords&component=c&component=c%2B%2B&product=classpath&product=gcc&query_format=advanced).
-Super-efficient mining chips might be developed that make a 51% attack practical.
+Super-efficient mining chips might be developed that make a 51% attack achievable.
 Techniques might be invented to engineer [SHA256 collisions](https://security.googleblog.com/2017/02/announcing-first-sha1-collision.html).
 Quantum computers might someday [be able to brute force private keys from public keys](https://en.wikipedia.org/wiki/Post-quantum_cryptography).<sup>1</sup>